Star Fleet Project: Re-release

-In late 2021, May stated that Star Fleet Project would be re-released following the re-releases of Back to the Light and Another World, "I'm going to do Star Fleet, which is the one with Eddie Van Halen, after that".
+In late 2021, May stated that Star Fleet Project would be re-released following re-releases of Back to the Light and Another World.
+"I'm going to do Star Fleet, which is the one with Eddie Van Halen, after that."
 Following Van Halen's death on 6 October 2020, May stated that "[a]t some point it would be lovely to revisit [Star Fleet Project] in depth, but at the moment I'm not.
-It doesn't feel right now".
+It doesn't feel right now."